-School of Pharmacy UNIVERSITY OF WISCONSIN - MADISON Pharmacy Summer Program 2017 Program Dates: August 2 – 5 The 2017 Pharmacy Summer Program application is now closed.
-We are no longer accepting applications for the 2017 program.
-The Pharmacy Summer Program (PSP) is a four-day summer program for rising high school juniors and seniors interested in learning more about pharmacy careers and the UW-Madison Doctor of Pharmacy Program.
+School of Pharmacy UNIVERSITY OF WISCONSIN - MADISON Pharmacy Summer Program 2018 Program Dates: July 31 – August 4 The 2018 Pharmacy Summer Program applications are due by March 30.
+The Pharmacy Summer Program (PSP) is a five-day summer program for rising high school juniors and seniors interested in learning more about pharmacy careers and the UW-Madison Doctor of Pharmacy Program.
 The Pharmacy Summer Program targets rising high school juniors and seniors from traditionally underrepresented groups in the health science fields.
 Students who identify as African-American/Black, Native American/American Indian, Latino/a, Laotian, Vietnamese, Hmong, Cambodian are especially encouraged to apply.
-Pharmacy Summer Program activities will include: Compounding lab demonstrations and activities (preparing personalized medications) Pharmacotherapy lab activities (treatment of disease/illness with medications) Tour different types of pharmacies Tour of UW-Madison campus Blood pressure demonstration/screenings Conversation with School of Pharmacy graduate students Faculty and current student panels School of Pharmacy research opportunities Informational session on pharmacy school admissions Eligibility requirements and criteria for acceptance: Students must have cumulative GPA of 3.0 or higher Must be rising high school junior or senior Must have a strong interest in science, the health sciences, and/or pharmacy Housing and program costs: Participants will live in a university residence hall throughout the duration of the program with supervision from two live-in counselors.
+Pharmacy Summer Program activities will include: Compounding lab demonstrations and activities (preparing personalized medications) Pharmacotherapy lab activities (treatment of disease/illness with medications) Tour different types of pharmacies Faculty and current student panels School of Pharmacy research opportunities Informational session on pharmacy school admissions Eligibility requirements and criteria for acceptance: Students must have cumulative high school GPA of 3.0 or higher Must be rising high school junior or senior Must have a strong interest in science, the health sciences, and/or pharmacy Participants will live in a university residence hall throughout the duration of the program with supervision from two live-in counselors.
 Housing and meals will be covered by the program.
 Transportation to and from the UW-Madison campus will not be provided by the program – participants are responsible for their own transportation to and from campus.
 Preference will be given to students who identify with traditionally underrepresented backgrounds in the health sciences.